-- In science, the authority is in the evidence, not in the author.
-The words used to describe the evidence are not relevant. - When you use quotes, you are giving control of the structure and substance of the paper to other people (the authors of the quotes).
+- Using quotes in professional writing is almost never done.
+You need to learn to write for the professional world, not just for your college instructors. - When you use quotes, you are giving control of the structure and substance of the paper to other people (the authors of the quotes).
 This very often leads to disorganized, repetitive papers.